Daffodil Cake Recipe – A Light, Oil-Free Angel Food & Sponge Swirl (Small-Batch)

 2. Grate the zest of half a lemon, then rub it with 22g of sugar until fragrant.

-4. In a clean bowl, add egg whites, salt, and lemon juice.
-Beat on medium-high until foamy, then add the 68g sugar in three parts.
-Beat until soft peaks form, about 10 minutes.
+4. In a clean, grease-free bowl, add egg whites, salt, and lemon juice.
+Beat on medium-high until foamy, then add the 68g sugar in three additions.
+Beat until soft peaks form and the meringue looks glossy, about 8–10 minutes.

 5. Gently fold the sifted flour into the meringue in batches to keep it airy.

-6. Take about 40–45% of the meringue and fold it into the yolk mixture.
-Use light strokes to avoid deflating.
+6. Take about 40–45% of the meringue and fold it into the yolk mixture using light strokes to avoid deflating.

 7. Pour the remaining meringue into the prepared pan and smooth the surface.
 Then pour the yolk batter over the top.

-9. When done, invert the pan (use a bottle for support) and cool completely before unmolding.
+9. When done, invert the pan (using a bottle for support) and cool completely before unmolding.

 10. Serve with fresh whipped cream and strawberry compote, or dust with powdered sugar if you like.